mmbman/Katagiri/1984-05-14-Two-Kinds-of-Nowness.md

 **Person:** Well, if people were taking care of time, they wouldn’t get on anyone’s case.
 What I mean is, if an individual is not taking care of his own time, then it’s easier for them to blame someone else if they're not taking care of time.

-**Katagiri:** Okay...
+**Katagiri Roshi:** Okay...

 #### 1:06:20

 **Person:** You said that in the second type of nowness, nowness is always there.
 And that’s the kind of nowness where you operate nowness.
 But it seems that if you’re going to operate nowness, you have to be thinking a lot about the past and the future, and kind of judging and deciding what to do.
 And while you’re doing that, it doesn’t seem like nowness is always there.

-**Katagiri:** You use subjectivity as subjectivity.
+**Katagiri Roshi:** You use subjectivity as subjectivity.
 “Use the time” is not the activity in relation with subject and object.
 The subject must be one with the object.
 That is to use time.

 **Person:** That seems to me to be in the stream of the [...]

-**Katagiri:** The dream is still going in the time process, because that’s why you can see the dream in the dream.
+**Katagiri Roshi:** The dream is still going in the time process, because that’s why you can see the dream in the dream.
 You say a dream in a dream, but a dream itself is sometimes beyond time.
 But it’s still going in the time process, that’s why you can realize the dream in the dream.

 “You must be initiative in the stream of time” means that you should be subjective always, you shouldn’t lose the subjectivity.
 But if you’re dragged away by time, you lose the subjectivity.
 Do you understand that one?
 Because always the object is there.